The Launch of STS-4 - June 27, 1982

 First look towards the VAB, five miles away, using our 270mm lens.

 The view using a Celestron C5 telescope as a lens.
-With a doubler, the effective focal length was 1000mm, with good light gathering (f11).
+With a doubler, the effective focal length was 1000mm, with decent light gathering (f11).

 Columbia, poised on th pad for its fourth flight, as seen using the 270mm lens.